codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ## Working directory

-You may select working directory globally for the entire workflow or for locally individual scripts.
-If not specified, global working directory defaults to the directory where the repository is cloned (`/Users/builder/clone`).
-You can override global working directory by specifying working directory in the individual steps.
+You may select a working directory globally for the entire workflow or for individual scripts only.
+If not specified, the global working directory defaults to the directory where the repository is cloned (`/Users/builder/clone`).
+You can override the global working directory by specifying the working directory in the individual steps.
 Consider the example below:

 ```yaml
 workflows: